invictus-123/auto-grader/README.md

 Tests, problems, submissions and result are limited to 5 to 10 entries per page.

 ### Responsive
-The application is fully responsive and is tested on Chrome, Firefox and Opera.
+The application is fully responsive and is tested on Chrome, Edge, Firefox and Opera.

 ## Tech Stacks
 * **Frontend:** HTML, CSS, Bootstrap 4, JavaScript, jQuery